Project News

 low-cost-sensor-lamar-univerisity-1low-cost-sensor-lamar-university-2low-cost-sensor-lamar-university-3

 This is flood sensor LU01.
 The sensor sits off the Neches River behind the Wheelhouse in Port Neches.
 While the node sits high on the bank, the sensor runs into the Neches River.
 This system has a built-in rain bucket that measures the intensity of the rainfall.
-It is also the only system that belongs to Lamar.
+It is one of the several systems that belongs to Lamar University.

 low-cost-sensor-newton-county-1low-cost-sensor-newton-county-2